 - Poplar is a relatively low-quality wood

-Ibanez miKro GSRM20 is a great guitar for kids and smaller adults with its slim neck, the lightweight of 6.5 lbs (2.9 kg), and 28.6” scale.
+Ibanez miKro GSRM20 is a great guitar for kids and smaller adults with its slim neck, lightweight of 6.5 lbs (2.9 kg), and 28.6” scale.
 Plus, the P and J single-coil pickup combination provides a wide range of tones to play different genres.

 It has a meaty tone but lacks warmth overall as the pickups are not the highest quality.
 Also, the poplar bodies do not make the best bass guitars as they are often used as cheap replacements for mahogany bodies.